 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
-The CIE will post basic information about the current visa options for U.S. citizens for study in Italy to the Learning Content section of your online study abroad account during the semester prior to departure.
+The CIE will provide basic information about the visa process for U.S. citizens for study in Italy to the Learning Content section of your online BlugoldsAbroad account during the semester prior to departure and the Italy study abroad coordinator will hold a visa information session.

 However, it is your responsibility to keep up-to-date about student visa requirements for Italy, and to apply for and receive a visa from an Italian consulate or embassy in a timely manner.
 This involves travel to St. Paul, Milwaukee, or Chicago, depending on your state of residence.